metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v1_manifest.md

 Required:

-- `match` (Attributes) MatchResources defines when this policy rule should be applied.
-The matchcriteria can include resource information (e.g. kind, name, namespace, labels)and admission review request information like the user name or role.At least one kind is required. (see [below for nested schema](#nestedatt--spec--rules--match))
 - `name` (String) Name is a label to identify the rule, It must be unique within the policy.

 Optional: